 “I am just a plow in a field, planting seeds, planting seeds.
 The gorgeous flowers that will grow yet even weeds, even weeds.”

 The mind is fertile soil.
-We can actively work at cultivating the soil to bring forth flowers or we can allow it to produce on its own accord.
+We can actively work at cultivating the soil to bring forth flowers or allow it to produce on its own accord.
 If we don’t choose the content, our mind will fill with the weeds “mother culture” decides to plant.
-Regardless of whether or not we are consciously tending the soil it WILL produce.
+Regardless of whether or not we are consciously tending the soil, it WILL produce.
 The mind is always at work.